VEERARAGAVAN7/VSD_SoC_TapeOut_Week1/DAY1/notes.md

 Yosys is an open-source tool for:

--Synthesis: Converts HDL code to gate-level netlists.
+- Synthesis: Converts HDL code to gate-level netlists.
--Optimization: Improves timing, area, or power.
+- Optimization: Improves timing, area, or power.
--Technology mapping: Maps logic to specific standard cells.
+- Technology mapping: Maps logic to specific standard cells.

 Sky130 PDK (Process Design Kit) is a library for designing chips in the SkyWater 130nm process:

--Contains standard cells (.lib files) with timing, power, and area data.
+- Contains standard cells (.lib files) with timing, power, and area data.
--Used by Yosys to map Verilog designs to physical gates.
+- Used by Yosys to map Verilog designs to physical gates.

 ```
 yosys